openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 - which will satisfy the needs of most customers with strong regulatory or security requirement, i.e. it allows them to increase audit verbosity
 - without risking to log security-sensitive resources
-- and it is feasible to maintain the feature in the future when the dynamic audit API takes over.
+- and it is feasible to maintain the feature in the future when the dynamic audit API takes over
+- audit policy output files that are more specific to monitoring groups.

 With performance tests we have proven that there is no strong reason to pre-filter audit logs before writing them to disk.
 Filtering can be done by custom solutions implemented by customers, or by